KarelVux/owm-api-automated-testing/tests.md

 19. JsonHandler should throw FileNotFoundException when input file does not exist
 20. JsonHandler should create weather report json file
 21. WeatherReportEngine should create weather report json file while using OWM api
+22. WeatherReportEngine should create weather report json file with multiple cities